ahmedhossamfarag/SkillHub/README.md

 - Clients can:
     Review proposals, hire
 - Statuses: Pending, Accepted, Rejected
+### File Upload
+- Freelancers upload files
+- System sends email notifications in a background job
+- Clients or other freelancers can download
 ### Reviews and Ratings
 - Both sides rate each other post-project
 - Public profile rating visible to other users
 ### Admin Panel
 - Dashboard
-- CRUD for categories, tags
+- CRUD for categories, tags, posts
 ### Project Search
-- Search using Laravel Scout + MeiliSearch with filtering by category
+- Search using Laravel Scout + MeiliSearch with filtering by category, min/max budget, deadline, and created date

 ## Screeshots